Science52101/EidosLogos/doc/variables.md

 def lorem-ipsum : "textus
 ```

 The `def ut` (aka.
-'LeAs', 'define ut') statement takes a tokenized ID, a type label and a storable value (that can be the result of operations, an ID or a literal).
+'LetAs', 'define ut') statement takes a tokenized ID, a type label and a storable value (that can be the result of an operation, an ID or a literal).

 The variable will be declared with the given ID, type and value (if it matched with the given type).